UniHomes guide to

 A sporting tradition

-For the sports fans among you, there's a professional football team to cheer on as well as rugby sides, a county cricket club, and a number of expansive golf courses to boot (try the Swansea Bay Golf Club for scenic views!).
+For sports fans, there's a professional football team to cheer on as well as rugby sides, a county cricket club, and a number of expansive golf courses to boot (try the Swansea Bay Golf Club for scenic views!).
 There's even something for fishing fans - the picturesque fishing village of Mumbles is just a short drive from Swansea University and makes for the perfect retreat.
-Learn more about sports life at Swansea University.

 • 4